oceanprotocol/docs/content/tutorials/react-setup.md

 ## Finished

-That's it, if you have no errors in your `console.log` then you have successfully initialized an Ocean instance in you brand new React dapp and you are ready for the next steps in this tutorial.
+That's it, if you have no errors in your `console.log` then you have successfully initialized an Ocean instance in you brand new React app and you are ready for the next steps in this tutorial.

 Here is the full source of `src/App.js` that you should have if you followed this tutorial: